urbit/urbit.org-reloaded/content/grants/loom-pointer-compression.md

 # Loom Pointer Compression Apprenticeship

-This project makes it possible to at least double the maximum addressible loom size, taking advantage of object allocation alignment to make use of one-or-more additional bits in our 29-bit (30-bits possible) loom-offset references.
+This project makes it possible to at least double the maximum addressable loom space.
+Use of an unused bit in loom offset references, which are currently 29 bits, can increase the addressable loom space from 2GB to 4GB, and aligning all allocations on an 8-byte boundary can further double the addressable loom space from 4GB to 8GB.

 ## Deliverables

-- an updated allocator (`u3a_walloc()`) that ensures at least 8-byte (2-word) alignment for all allocations
+- an updated allocator (`u3a_walloc()`) that ensures at 8-byte (2-word) alignment for all loom allocations
 - an updated de/reference api that compresses pointer-to-offset (`u3a_to_off()`) and decompresses offset-to-pointer (`u3a_to_ptr()`)
 - a migration from the old to new heap layout (`u3m_pack()`, but enforcing new alignment invariants)